pdf/kdeconnect-chrome-extension/README.md

    to select your browser(s), and `Enter` to accept.
 The installer will deploy itself to the appropriate location for the selected browser.

-   When prompted for the extension ID, just hit `Enter` to continue, unless you are a developer.
+   If prompted for an extension ID, just hit `Enter` to continue, unless you are a developer.

    If you wish to deploy system-wide, rather than for the current user, simply